PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-custom-role-cli.md

 ms.workload: identity
 ms.date: 02/20/2019
 ms.author: rolyon
-ms.openlocfilehash: de1805d91f48b5718ecf293c2b8672ba40fb81a9
+ms.openlocfilehash: 29b0bea851466b5173711441a5a7927c796c9926
-ms.sourcegitcommit: 3102f886aa962842303c8753fe8fa5324a52834a
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "60531787"
+ms.locfileid: "74419587"
 ---
-# <a name="tutorial-create-a-custom-role-for-azure-resources-using-azure-cli"></a>Öğretici: Azure CLI kullanarak Azure kaynakları için özel bir rol oluşturun
+# <a name="tutorial-create-a-custom-role-for-azure-resources-using-azure-cli"></a>Tutorial: Create a custom role for Azure resources using Azure CLI

-Varsa [Azure kaynakları için yerleşik roller](built-in-roles.md) kuruluşunuzun belirli gereksinimlerine uymayan, kendi özel rollerinizi oluşturabilirsiniz.
-Bu öğretici için Azure CLI'yı kullanarak Reader Support Tickets adlı özel bir rol oluşturacaksınız. Özel rol abonelik hem de destek bileti açma yönetim düzlemi tüm öğeleri görüntülemenize izin verir.
+If the [built-in roles for Azure resources](built-in-roles.md) don't meet the specific needs of your organization, you can create your own custom roles.
+Bu öğretici için Azure CLI'yı kullanarak Reader Support Tickets adlı özel bir rol oluşturacaksınız.
+The custom role allows the user to view everything in the management plane of a subscription and also open support tickets.

 Bu öğreticide şunların nasıl yapıldığını öğreneceksiniz: